 4. Teach them the concept of “opportunity cost.”

 When teens start receiving a regular paycheck, they might be quick to spend it on luxury items, like a trendy wardrobe.
 However, it’s important to point out the bigger opportunities they have with their spending power.

 You can ask them reflective questions like “Would you rather spend that $100 on a pair of shoes or put it towards a new smartwatch?”
-Having them think about these choices, though they may seem minor, will have an impact on how they choose to spend their money in the future.
+Having them think about their choices, though it may seem minor, will impact on how they spend their money in the future.

 For example, if they’re in college and go to see a movie with friends instead of going to class, they spent their time on entertainment instead of valuable education.
 In this case it’s a triple whammy – they also lost the cost of that class while spending money on the movie.

 5. Have the credit card conversation.